-Training will be provided to develop evaluators' and specialist's data literacy and creation of the two SMART goals by which specialists will be evaluated.
-Training session(s) will support and/or enhance the abilities and skills of each specialist to communicate their goals for student learning outcomes and achievement.
+Specific training will be provided to develop evaluators' and specialist's data literacy and creation of SMART goals by which specialists will be evaluated.
+A training session will support and/or enhance the abilities and skills of each specialist to communicate their goals for student learning outcomes and achievement.
 The content of the training will include, but not be limited to: